The Global Indian Saturday, May 17 2025

 (March 26, 2025) Priya Donti is an Assistant Professor at the Massachusetts Institute of Technology (MIT), where she holds the Silverman Family Career Development Professorship.
 The Indian-origin professor is also the co-founder of Climate Change AI (CCAI), a nonprofit that brings together the global AI community to drive responsible climate action.
 Since 2019, the volunteer-led initiative has connected thousands of people across academia, industry, and government through educational programs, international reports, and funding opportunities that bridge the gap between research and real-world impact.

 Sometimes, a classroom experience can shape an entire future, just as it did for Priya Donti.
-“During my first week of high school, my biology teacher actually set aside a week or two for a student-led curriculum on sustainability,” she recalled.
+“During my first week of high school, my biology teacher actually set aside a week or two for a student-led curriculum on sustainability,” she recalled in an interview.
 That early brush with environmental issues left an indelible mark, not just because climate change was an environmental problem, but because it was a deeply human one.
-“It has a disproportionate impact on the world’s most disadvantaged populations,” she shared in an interview, reflecting on how her upbringing as part of the Indian diaspora in the U.S. exposed her to global inequities.
+“It has a disproportionate impact on the world’s most disadvantaged populations,” she shared, reflecting on how her upbringing as part of the Indian diaspora in the U.S. exposed her to global inequities.

 Priya Donti